Minister for Homelessness

-The Minister for Homelessness is an Australian Government cabinet position which is currently held by Julie Collins following the swearing in of the full Albanese ministry on 1 June 2022.
+The Minister for Homelessness is an Australian Government cabinet position which is currently held by Clare O'Neil since July 2024.

-In the Government of Australia, the minister administers this portfolio through the Department of Social Services.
+In the Government of Australia, the minister administers this portfolio through the Department of the Treasury.

-The ministry has been the outer ministry since it was first created in 2010.
-It was elevated to the cabinet during the Albanese ministry.
+The ministry was an outer ministry when it was created in 2010.
+It was elevated to the cabinet during the first Albanese ministry and remained there in the second Albanese ministry.

+Between 2010 and 2013 and since 2020, the minister appointed to the position is also appointed the Minister for Housing.

-List of Ministers for Homelessness
+List of ministers for homelessness

 The following individuals have been appointed as Minister for Homelessness, or any of its precedent titles:

-List of Assistant Ministers for Homelessness
+List of assistant ministers for homelessness

 The following individuals have been appointed as Assistant Ministers for Homelessness, or any of its precedent titles: